AaronShah2/SGDA_Game_Jam_Proj/README.md

 # Stranger Danger
 Sometimes, the people you meet online aren't as nice as they seem...
 Play as a young kid who met up with his online friend and now needs to RUN!
+And also dodge cars, dogs, and piles of mud!

 Project built for 2020 SGDA Game Jam.

+Credits:

+Made by Aaron Shah, Jarred Allen, Ming-Wei Hung, and Anke Shao

+We used the Amethyst game engine to make our game.

 ## Installation